openthread/ot-docs/site/en/codelabs/openthread-apis/index.lab.md

 Building off of this Codelab, try the following exercises:

-* Modify the GPIO module to use GPIO pins instead of the onboard LEDs, and connect external RGB LEDs that change color based on Router role
+* Modify the GPIO module to use GPIO pins instead of the onboard LEDs, and connect external RGB LEDs that change color based on Mesh Extender role
 * Add GPIO support for a different example platform
 * Instead of using multicast to ping all devices from a button press, use the [Router/Leader API](https://openthread.io/reference/group/api-thread-router)